© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

-Body protectors are a way to lessen the threat of serious injury, but such products must meet stringent safety standards.
+Body protectors are a way to lessen the risk of serious injury, but such products must meet stringent safety standards.

-Events such as racing, show jumping and cross-country riding present obvious hazards, but falls and kicks are likely to occur in all equestrian pursuits.
-Statistics show that many accidents occur during seemingly more sedentary exercises, such as general leisure riding (hacking) on the road.
+While events such as racing, show jumping and cross-country riding present obvious hazards, falls and kicks are likely to occur in all equestrian pursuits.
+Statistics show that many accidents happen during seemingly more sedentary exercises, such as general leisure riding (‘hacking’) on the road.
 Although head injuries are generally by far the most serious, upper torso injuries can also be potentially life-threatening.

 Equestrian protection has been available for a number of years and in various forms – such as helmets and body protectors offering protection against impacts.
-They have developed over the years from hard and stiff foam protectors with limited flexibility to softer, more comfortable garments allowing greater movement, which still provide at least the same level of protection.
+Equestrian body protectors have developed over the years from hard and stiff products with limited flexibility to softer, more comfortable garments allowing greater movement, which still provide at least the same level of protection.
 The safety standard for testing and certification of such products to be placed on the European market is EN 13158:2018.

-EN 13158:2018 only requires testing of protective coverage on at least seven sizes from the given size range where this many sizes are available.
+EN 13158:2018 requires testing of protective coverage on at least seven sizes from the given size range, where this many sizes are available.
 However, if one of these given sizes fails to meet the requirements, the standard states that full testing of the dimensions will be required on all sizes available within the given size range.
 This is after the manufacturer has had an opportunity to modify the design, otherwise the size that failed will simply fail again, as may other sizes.

 Adaptability and adjustability

-EN 13158:2018 requires protectors to incorporate a contrasting colour warning marker at least 10mm wide to indicate when the widest permitted setting of the adjusters has been exceeded.
-However, this particular system is not required if adjusters cannot physically be opened further than the permitted maximum, and also if this restriction cannot be over-ridden by the user.
+EN 13158:2018 requires body protectors to incorporate a strong and contrasting colour warning marker at least 10 mm wide to indicate when the widest permitted setting of the adjusters has been exceeded.
+However, this particular system is not required if adjusters cannot physically be opened further than the permitted maximum, and also if this restriction cannot be overridden by the user.

-SATRA is able to test all aspects of EN 13158 and carry out EU type-examination for CE marking against the PPE Regulation 2016/425.
-SATRA is also a British Equestrian Trade Association (BETA) approved test house for their BETA body protector scheme.
+SATRA can test all aspects of EN 13158 and carry out type-examination for CE and UKCA marking against the PPE Regulation EU 2016/425.
+SATRA is also British Equestrian Trade Association (BETA)-approved to test in line with the BETA body protector scheme.